Prevention of Hepatitis C Virus (HCV) and HIV-1 Co-Infections

 PEACHI-03 Clinical Trial Update

-Following the completion of Work Package 1 (Production of clinical lots and approval for use in clinical trials), work has begun on PEACHI-03 (safety and immunogenicity of second generation viral vectored technology using ChAd3 and MVA, employing NSmut linked to the human MHC class II invariant chain, in both healthy subjects and HIV-positive patients).
+Following the completion of Work Package 1 (Production of clinical lots and approval for use in clinical trials), work has begun on PEACHI-03 (safety and immunogenicity of second generation viral vectored technology using ChAd3 and MVA, employing NSmut linked to the human MHC class II invariant chain, in both healthy subjects and DAA-treated patients).

 For more news, click here.

 The goal of the PEACHI project is to develop simple, affordable and effective vaccine strategies that can be given alone or in combination to prevent hepatitis C virus (HCV), human immunodeficiency virus type 1 (HIV-1) and co-infection.